Visa & Passport Information

 Credit and Debit Cards

-In Cuba you won’t be able to use your debit card to make cash withdrawals or payments but credit cards – Visa, Euro and Master cards are widely accepted as long as they are not American owned.
-This means American Express and Diners’ Club cannot be used.
+In Cuba it is largely a cash culture, but in recent years ATMs have become more common (if still unreliable) and can be found in most of the major cities and tourist hotspots.
+Visa, Euro and Master cards are widely accepted, but US card issuers like American Express and Diners’ Club are still blocked.
 You should check with your card issuer to ensure it can be used in Cuba.
 There is normally a commission for using a credit card at around 3% for both purchases and cash withdrawals.
 The British embassy in Cuba is regularly contacted by travellers who are stranded in Cuba without cash.
-Some travellers automatically assume that they can use their debit/bank cards here.
-Unfortunately this isn’t the case.
+Some travellers automatically assume that they can use their debit/bank cards everywhere.
+Unfortunately this isn’t the case, yet.